lydell/js-tokens/README.md

 Currently, ECMAScript 2022 is supported.

-#### Annex B
+#### Annex B and C (strict mode)

-[Annex B: Additional ECMAScript Features for Web Browsers][annexb] of the spec is optional if the ECMAScript host is not a web browser, and specifies some additional syntax.
+Section [B: Additional ECMAScript Features for Web Browsers][annexb] of the spec is optional if the ECMAScript host is not a web browser, and specifies some additional syntax.
+Section [C: The Strict Mode of ECMAScript][annexc] disallows certain syntax in Strict Mode.

-- Numeric literals: js-tokens supports legacy octal and octal like numeric literals.
-It was easy enough, so why not.
+- Numeric literals: js-tokens supports legacy octal and octal like numeric literals, regardless of Strict Mode.
 - String literals: js-tokens supports legacy octal escapes, since it allows any invalid escapes.
 - HTML-like comments: **Not supported.** js-tokens prefers treating `5<!--x` as `5 < !(--x)` rather than as `5 //x`.
 - Regular expression patterns: js-tokens doesn’t care what’s between the starting `/` and ending `/`, so this is supported.